Sarah Wildes Arnett, Interim Department Head

 THEA 3950.
 Fundamentals of Play Directing.
 3 Hours.

-Prerequisites: THEA 2750, THEA 2800 and 3700.
+Prerequisites: THEA 2750, 2800 and 3900.
 The study of the role of the director in theatrical production, including practical application of theories in class-room exercises.

 THEA 4020.
 Advanced Theatre Voice.
 1 Hour.